haribabu20/Interview_Prep/Mock_Interview/Youtube/Interview3.md

 In the first loop, let is block-scoped, while in the second loop, var is function-scoped.
 This difference affects how i is captured inside the setTimeout callbacks.

-If it is block scope, then for each iteration, a new instance of i is created.
-So when the timeout executes after 1 second, it prints the value of i at that time. so it prints 0, 1, 2, 3, 4.
+If it is block scope, then for each iteration, "a new instance of i is created.
+So when the timeout executes after 1 second", it prints the value of i at that time. so it prints 0, 1, 2, 3, 4.

-In the second loop, var is function-scoped, meaning that there is only one instance of i shared across all iterations.
+In the second loop, var is function-scoped, meaning that there is "only one instance of i shared across all iterations".
 By the time the setTimeout callbacks execute after 1 second, the loop has already completed, and i is now 5.
 So it prints 5 five times.

    - on start of the loop, var i = 0 → JS declares i in function/global scope
    - First iteration, i=0, setTimeout(...) is scheduled to run in 1 second.